csswizardry/csswizardry.github.com/code-reviews.md

 ## How It Works

-All it takes is five straightforward steps to turn your project around:
+All it takes is one week and five straightforward steps to turn your project
+around:

 <blockquote class="pull-quote  pull-quote--context-alt" id="quote:peter-gibb">
 <p>Harry’s performance audit gave comprehensive, forensic insight across the full delivery pipeline.
 Clearly highlighted priorities brought rapid benefits and a plan for continued improvement.
 Genius.</p>